-- Chopped red and green bell peppers and jalapenos with taco seasoning makes for a great Mexican-style mac and cheese.
+- Chopped red and green bell peppers and jalapenos with taco seasoning make for a great Mexican-style mac and cheese.

-- Italians-style breadcrumbs and Parmesan cheese are a great topping for a more crunchy version.
+- Italian-style breadcrumbs and Parmesan cheese are a great topping for a more crunchy version.

 Can Mac and Cheese Be Made Ahead?

-You can add all ingredients into the crockpot (including butter and cheeses) and keep it in the fridge the night before.
+You can add all ingredients into the crockpot (including butter and cheese) and keep it in the fridge the night before.